-Small-bodied native species Australian Smelt and Flatheaded Gudgeon are common species distributed across the State.
+Small-bodied native species Australian Smelt and Flatheaded Gudgeon are common, distributed across the State.
 The Common Galaxias is diadromous and found across coastal Victoria.
-Flinders Pygmy Perch (listed as vulnerable in Victoria under the FFG Act 1988) are common in offstream habitats (e.g. billabongs, wetlands and lagoons).
-Australian Anchovy are estuarine and are only expected to be detected at the lowest site/s (i.e. closest to the estuary).
+Flinder's Pygmy Perch (listed as vulnerable in Victoria under the FFG Act 1988) are common in offstream habitats (e.g. billabongs, wetlands and lagoons).
+Australian Anchovy are estuarine and only expected to be detected at the lowest site/s (i.e. closest to the estuary).

-Exotic fish species Six exotic species have been recorded during NFRC surveys: Brown Trout, Rainbow Trout, Eastern Gambusia, Common Carp, Goldfish and Redfin.
+Exotic fish species Eight exotic species have been recorded during NFRC surveys: Brown Trout, Rainbow Trout, Eastern Gambusia, Common Carp, Goldfish, Oriental Weatherloach, Redfin and Roach.
 Common Carp and Redfin have been detected in all sampling years and are widespread throughout the Thomson and Macalister rivers.
 Brown Trout and Rainbow Trout are restricted to the upper sites in the Macalister River.
 Goldfish are present in both rivers, albeit in low abundances.
 Eastern Gambusia were detected in Rainbow Creek in 2021 and the Macalister River in 2022 and are often found in slower flowing waters.
+One Roach and one Oriental Weatherloach were detected in the Macalister River for the first time in NFRC surveys in 2023.
+Roach prefer vegetated waters and are often a schooling species.
+Oriental Weatherloach is a habitat generalist but prefers muddy waters and can tolerate a wide range of conditions including oxygen depleted waters.
+This is the second confirmed Roach detection in the Thomson-Macalister system (first was in 2021).
+Previously Oriental Weatherloach have only been captured in the Thomson River with adults recorded in 2010, 2015 and 2016, indicating they are persisting in low abundances in the Thomson-Macalister system.

-Other native fish species known from the Thomson and Macalister rivers

-Some fish species known from these rivers have never been recorded during NFRC surveys.
-No Climbing, Mountain and Spotted Galaxias, Pouched and Shortheaded Lampreys or River Blackfish have been detected.
-The Climbing and Spotted Galaxias, Pouched and Short-headed Lampreys are diadromous species.
+Other native fish species known from the Thomson and Macalister rivers Some fish species known from these rivers have never been recorded during NFRC surveys (i.e. Climbing, Mountain and Spotted Galaxias, Short-headed Lamprey and River Blackfish).
+The Climbing and Spotted Galaxias and Short-headed Lamprey are diadromous species.
 The Climbing and Spotted Galaxias have patchy distributions and are found in lowland areas but are hard to detect using NFRC sampling methods.
-The two lamprey species were considered widespread but recently adults are rarely seen and usually nocturnal.
+The Short-headed Lamprey were considered widespread but recently adults are rarely seen and usually nocturnal.
 The Mountain Galaxias is found both sides of the divide.
 In the Thomson and Macalister rivers the species was patchy and relatively uncommon in the lower areas but more common in higher altitudes.
 It is hard to detect using the NFRC sampling methods.
 The River Blackfish, a lowland species, is generally found at altitudes <200 metres.
 This species has declined in distribution and abundance across the State.
-It was once considered relatively widespread throughout the Thomson basin1.
-It is still present in the Thomson River, upstream of NFRC sampling sites.
+It was once considered relatively widespread throughout the Thomson basin.
+It is still present in the Thomson River, though upstream of NFRC sampling sites.

-Other notable species

-Surveys have also recorded Eastern Long-necked Turtles.
+Other notable species Surveys have also recorded Eastern Long-necked Turtles.

-Thomson and Macalister rivers 2022
+Thomson and Macalister rivers 2023